 For example, do your templates (views) always query models directly as is claimed in "note that the view gets its own data from the model"?
 Probably not.
 My "controllers" tend to do this, massaging the data for easier use by the "view" (template).
 What do you do when your "controller" returns JSON?
 Do your controllers use a template to generate JSON?
 If not, what's the "view" then?
 Most MVC-style GUI web frameworks have some sort of event system hooked up that lets the view detect when the model changes.
-The web just has no such facility in its current form: it's effectively pull-only.
+The web just has no such facility in its current form; it's effectively pull-only.

 So, in the interest of not mistaking desire with reality, and instead of trying to jam the square peg that is the web into the round hole of "MVC", we just punt and say there are two things: resources and views.
 The resource tree represents a site structure, the view presents a resource.
-The templates are really just an implementation detail of any given view: a view doesn't need a template to return a response.
-There's no "controller": it just doesn't exist.
-The "model" is either represented by the resource tree or by a "domain model" (like a SQLAlchemy model) that is separate from the framework entirely.
+The templates are really just an implementation detail of any given view.
+A view doesn't need a template to return a response.
+There's no "controller"; it just doesn't exist.
+The "model" is either represented by the resource tree or by a "domain model" (like an SQLAlchemy model) that is separate from the framework entirely.
 This seems to us like more reasonable terminology, given the current constraints of the web.

-"Extensible", in this context, means:
+"Extensible" in this context means:

 Many developers seem to believe that creating extensible applications is not worth it.
 They instead suggest that modifying the source of a given application for each deployment to override behavior is more reasonable.
 Much discussion about version control branching and merging typically ensues.